After a strange and difficult year, teen pageant winner ready for events

 The national event in Florida will be the largest pageant she has entered, Freund said, with contestants from all 50 states.
 When she turns 18 next year, Freund will be eligible to participate for Miss New Jersey, a step toward the Miss America Competition.
 She described the pageant as the number one source of scholarships for women.

 “Being involved in this organization is pretty cool and I can help finance my dream of becoming a doctor,” she said.
 Both of her parents are medical professionals.
-She is not just planning on adding just any title to her name.
+She is not just planning to add just any title to her name.
 “My biggest career ambition is to become a pediatric cardiologist.”

 Both her career goal and her dedication to Make-A-Wish stem from personal reasons.